Stéfan Louw: Early life and education

 Stéfan Louw was born on 22 September 1973.
 He studied at the University of South Africa from 1988 to 1991 and later at the University of Pretoria from 1993 to 1995.
 His passion for opera began in his early years and was nurtured through extensive vocal training with renowned instructors such as Nellie du Toit and Emma Renzi.

 Career

 Louw made his professional operatic debut in 1999 as Beppe in I Pagliacci at the Pretoria State Theatre.
 The role earned him the FNB Vita Opera Award for Most Promising Newcomer.
 He remained a member of the chorus until 2001, often performing supporting character roles.
 In 2000, he became one of the founding members of the Black Tie Ensemble (BTE).
-When Louw made his leading-role debut as Cavaradossi in Tosca (2003), he decided to quit his full-time job as a sales person at Incredible Connection to focus on his opera career.
+When Louw made his leading-role debut as Cavaradossi in Tosca (2003), he decided to quit his full-time job as a salesperson at Incredible Connection to focus on his opera career.